-This article was last updated Mar 27, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 22, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 From its integration with the iPhone to its simple cashback rewards, this card was designed to appeal to Apple fans with its simplicity and high-tech features.
 You can either use the card in the Wallet app for Apple Pay or as a minimalist titanium card that has a chip, but no expiration date, card numbers or a CVV code.

-Reaction to the card has been mixed, so if you’re on the fence about what exactly the Apple Card has to offer compared to other credit cards, we’ll look at three close competitors — the Citi® Double Cash Card – 18 month BT offer, the Citi Simplicity® Card - No Late Fees Ever and the Uber Visa Card — as alternatives.
+Initial reaction to the card was mixed, so if you’re on the fence about what exactly the Apple Card has to offer compared to other credit cards, we’ll look at three close competitors — the Citi® Double Cash Card – 18 month BT offer, the Citi Simplicity® Card and the Uber Visa Card — as alternatives.

 Read our post on the new Apple Card announcement.

 The card, like Apple itself, is all about simplicity.
 The annual fee is $0, and you won’t pay late fees or over-the-limit fees.
 The foreign transaction fee is none.
 You sign up for the card right on your iPhone.
 Once approved, you can start charging via the Apple iPhone’s Wallet app.

 Earn 2% Daily Cash every time you use Apple Card with Apple Pay, 3% Daily Cash on all purchases made directly with Apple, including at Apple Stores, apple.com, the App Store, the iTunes Store and for Apple services, and using Apple Pay for Uber and Uber Eats.
 Apple announced in August 2019 that additional merchants would be added at the highest Daily Cash rate in the coming months.
 All purchases put on the physical, titanium Apple Card earn 1% Daily Cash.